linkarzu/linkarzu.github.io/_posts/07-31-install-multiple-apps-with-brew-macos.md

 {% include embed/youtube.html id='e7Bb1uUHpa8' %}

-## If you like this, and want to support me
+## If you like my content, and want to support me

 - I create and edit my videos in an M1 mac mini, and it's starting to stay behind in the editing side of things, tends to slow me down a bit, I'd like to